What is Peer-to-Peer lending?

 How can you invest in Peer-to-Peer lending marketplaces?

-Below you can find an overview of the major platforms sorted by geographical regions:
+Below you can find an overview of the major lending marketplaces platforms from EU:

 - Mintos (Overview can be found here)